-The chaplains, chaplain assistants and staff of the Joint Base Myer-Henderson Hall Religious Support Operations office, the U.S. Marine Corps Service and Support Battalion and the 3d Infantry Regiment provide a wide range of services on the Henderson Hall and Fort Myer portions of the joint base.
-Chapel programs include weekday and weekend worship, Sunday school, adult religious education and pastoral care.
+The chaplains, religious affairs specialists and staff of the Joint Base Myer-Henderson Hall Religious Support Office, provides a wide range of services to the U.S. Marine Corps Services and Support Battalion and the 3d Infantry Regiment and portions of the joint base.
+Chapel programs include weekday and weekend worship, Sunday school, adult religious education, family counseling and pastoral care.
 For more information about religious activities, please call: